harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollout-restart.md

 2. This feature requires Harness Delegate version **832xx**.
 :::

-This topic describe how you can restart your deployed Kubernetes resources by using **K8s Rollout** step.
+This topic describes how you can manage your **Kubernetes Rolling Deployment** by using the **K8s Rollout** step.

 Harness follows standard Kubernetes behavior during rollout.
-See [kubectl rollout](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_rollout/).
+To see what behavior this replicates, go to the subcommands of [kubectl rollout](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_rollout/#see-also).

-When to use **K8s Rollout** step?
+When should you use the **K8s Rollout** step?

 - **Configuration Changes**: When there are changes in ConfigMaps, Secrets, or other configurations that your application depends on, and you need to apply these changes without changing the image.